-- A programme of successful author events, hosting bestselling authors such as Ann Cleeves and Val McDermid - Working in partnership with other library authorities in the North East and nationally to bring 'meet the author' events to the region - Outreach work in the community to support literacy and promote reading for pleasure. - Targeted reading for specific audiences and in a variety of formats, e.g. ebooks, large print, audio books, LGBT, foreign languages, emerging readers
+- Delivery of 19 library-based reading groups and support for a further 32 community groups - Participation in a variety of reading promotions and challenges - A programme of successful author events, hosting bestselling authors such as Ann Cleeves and Val McDermid - Working in partnership with other library authorities in the North East and nationally to bring 'meet the author' events to the region - Outreach work in the community to support literacy and promote reading for pleasure. - Targeted reading for specific audiences and in a variety of formats, e.g. e-books, large print, audio books, LGBT, foreign languages, emerging readers